-UMHB does not offer a full-time English for Speakers of Other Languages (ESOL) program.
-Some students may require ESOL classes in addition to degree credit classes in order to succeed in university level classes.
-Therefore, an English language proficiency test must be submitted as part of international admissions requirements.
+UMHB does not have a full-time English for Speakers of Other Languages (ESOL) Department but rather a limited bridge-type of program designed to ensure that students maximize their learning in other courses.
+An English language proficiency test must be submitted as part of the international admissions requirements.